gaudi27/LetterSquareGameSolver/README.md

-# LetterSquareGameSolver
+# Smaller Projects/Assignments
-A solver for the Letter Square game using recursive backtracking
+A repository of my shorter projects/assignments